Expert Bladder Cancer Care By Fellowship Trained Specialist in Bladder Cancer Treatment

 - Difficulty passing urine, clots in urine

 Evaluation of bladder cancer involves a comprehensive medical history and a physical exam.
-Urine and blood tests to test for UTI and to evaluate kidney function as well as blood count will be performed.
+Urine and blood tests to test for UTIs and to evaluate kidney function, as well as blood count, will be performed.
 Cystoscopy, an office procedure to evaluate the bladder will be performed on a regular basis.
-Additional testing such as ultrasound, CT scan, MRI or PET scan may be performed based on individual need.
+Additional testing such as ultrasound, CT scan, MRI, or PET scan may be performed based on individual needs.

 Bladder Cancer Staging and Classification:

 - Tis = flat in-situ carcinoma (CIS)

 - T1 = invasion of lamina propria